Frequently Asked Questions

 There are no recorded cases of side effects occurring when homoeopathic remedies have been used in accordance with their directions for use.

 Homoeopathic remedies are prepared by subjecting the base substance to a special process called 'potentisation', which highly dilutes the base substance and enhances the remedy's curative properties.
 There has not been any recorded cases of harm coming to a mother or child during pregnancy as a result of using homoeopathic remedies appropriately.
-So, yes, Naturo Pharm remedies containing Arnica may be taken during pregnancy, however a health care professional should be consulted before using any medication in the first three months of pregnancy.

 Can I take Naturo Pharm homoeopathic remedies when breastfeeding?